 - Leadership/Sponsorship Support: Leaders must set expectations, tie the change to the strategic objectives of the business, and communicate their commitment to the change.

-- Change Management: The people targeted for change must understand the change that is coming, how it will impact their day-to-day activities, and how it supports the overall organization improvement.
+- Change Management: The people targeted for change must understand the change that is coming, how it will impact their day-to-day activities, and how it supports the overall organizational improvement.

 Organizational Change: The Leadership Element